Arnold Schwarzenegger assaulted during event in South Africa

 The statement cited organizer Wayne Price as saying the assailant was “known to the police for orchestrating similar incidents in the past” and that Schwarzenegger was “fine and still in good spirits.”

-The actor confirmed he had no intention of laying charges and would continue with another appearance on Sunday as planned, the statement said.
+The actor confirmed he had no intention of pressing charges and would continue with another appearance on Sunday as planned, the statement said.